Inside: Make these sweet Valentine milk ice cubes for your Valentine bash with the cutest heart ice cube trays!

 With Valentine’s Day quickly approaching, I am excited to share a couple Valentines hearts projects to celebrate the holiday with subtly and style.
 These Valentine’s hearts milk ice cubes are a sweet surprise for your man’s morning coffee or the kid’s tall glass of milk, they are so simple to make!
 I made mine with the cutest heart ice cube trays ever!.
 As they melt, the milk turns pink (the twins were in love!).

 Here are s few other simple Valentines hearts favorites you might have missed

-DIY Valentine decorations, individual mini fondue, sweet love brownies these would pair perfectly with our milk ice cubes!
-Stitched hearts (these would make adorable Valentines), crocheted heart cake toppers and one of my first DIY blog posts painted love bottles.
+DIY Valentine decorations, individual mini fondue, and sweet love brownies – these would pair perfectly with our milk ice cubes!
+Stamped and stitched hearts (these would make adorable Valentines), crocheted heart cake toppers and one of my first DIY blog posts Valentine’s day vases.